 Board of Directors

-The Center’s board of directors meets together as a full group seven times a year (September, October, November, February, March, April, June) for business meetings, strategic progress review and planning sessions.
-This year, in light of the Leadership Transition Search and Selection process, the Center’s board of directors will also meet in July and August.
-Board committees meet monthly to pursue the more detailed work of the organization and the board.
+The San Diego LGBT Community Center’s board of directors meets together as a full group seven times a year (September, October, November, February, March, April, June) for business meetings, strategic progress review, and planning sessions.
+Board committees meet monthly, in those same months, to pursue the more detailed work of the organization and the board.

-The public and the community are welcome and invited to attend Center board meetings, with the exception of the small portion of the session dedicated to personnel matters (executive session.)
-Because the meetings are from 6:30pm to 8:30pm on the fourth Tuesday of the month, the board has ensured that the beginning of each meeting includes opportunity for public comment and questions, allowing those unable or uninterested in staying for a full meeting an opportunity to participate or offer comment without having to make a full two hour commitment.
+The public and the community are welcome and invited to attend Center board meetings, with the exception of the small portion of the session dedicated to personnel matters (executive session).
+The meetings are from 6:30pm to 8:30pm on the fourth Tuesday of the month, to ensure that the beginning of each meeting includes opportunity for public comment and questions, allowing those unable or uninterested in staying for a full meeting an opportunity to participate or offer comment without having to make a full two hour commitment.

-Please feel free to contact The Center’s current co-chairs of board of directors at firstname.lastname@example.org.
+Please feel free to contact The Center’s current co-chairs of the board of directors at email@example.com.

 Simonne Ruff is the San Diego Program Director for the Corporation for Supportive Housing (CSH).
 She currently directly oversees CSH’s work in the region and directly engages in technical assistance, lending, training, and advocacy work that creates permanent housing with services to prevent and end homelessness.
 Prior to her relocation to San Diego, Simonne worked at Neighborhood Link/Senior Link, a multi-service agency in Toronto, Canada.
 In addition, Simonne has experience in community based research, organizational development and program evaluation.